Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

 Implementation
 --------------

-The goal of our plugin is simple - we need to extend ``ProductVariant`` entity and provide new flag, that could be set on product variant form.
+The goal of our plugin is simple - we need to extend the ``ProductVariant`` entity and provide a new flag, that could be set on the product variant form.
 Following customizations are done just like in the **Sylius Customization Guide**, take a look at :doc:`customizing models</customization/model>`, :doc:`form</customization/form>` and :doc:`template</customization/template>`.

 .. attention::